Categories: Technology

 Apple has been assembling Mac Pros in Austin, Texas, since 2013 as part of a $100 million commitment that CEO Tim Cook trumpeted in a national television interview.

 But the Austin factory, run by Flex Ltd., encountered problems finding enough skilled labour willing to work for minimum wage, according to the Journal.
-Then, as Mac Pro sales faltered, Flex began laying off workers in Austin, and by last year had a skeleton crew left in in the city, according to a former Flex vice-president quoted by the Journal.
+Then, as Mac Pro sales faltered, Flex began laying off workers in Austin, and by last year had a skeleton crew left in the city, according to a former Flex vice-president quoted by the Journal.

-Flex declined to comment Friday.
+Flex declined to comment on Friday.

 Apple is still spending $1 billion on a corporate campus in Austin in an expansion that is supposed to create at least 5,000 jobs.